-MITU’s research activities focus on the development and evaluation of health interventions, often through the conduct of randomised controlled trials (RCTs).
-This strategic focus distinguishes the Unit from other research institutions in the region and contributes to its status as a centre of excellence in the design and use of intervention trials.
+MITU’s research activities focus on the development and evaluation of health interventions, often through the conduct of randomized controlled trials (RCTs).
+This strategic focus distinguishes the Unit from other research institutions in the region and contributes to its status as a center of excellence in the design and use of intervention trials.
 The Unit also conducts observational studies, to provide an epidemiological evidence base for intervention trials.
 Special efforts are made to promote the integration of research findings and evidence into healthcare policy and practice.

-Research is organised around the following main themes:
+MITU’s research is organised around the following main themes: